lmuntaner/tech-introduction-product-people/docs/networking/http.md

 **There is no response without a request.**

-The response has the following parts:
+The response has the main following parts:

 * Status
 * [Headers](./headers.md)
 * Body
-* Status

 ### Response Body

 This part is usually ths most important part of the response.
 Is what the client is actually expecting.

-It could be an HTML file, an image or just plain data.
+It could be an HTML file, an image or data in [json](./json) format.

 ### Status